innovative-language-review

 I have no beef with the app—I think it’s organized and designed pretty decently.
 The issue is the web version.

 The dashboard is the first thing a student sees, so it’s important that it be visually appealing.
-It should be easy to follow, and your eyes should automatically be drawn to the most important elements of the page.
+Unfortunately, nothing stands out and everything seems flat.

-This isn’t just for aesthetic reasons.
 If a student is supposed to spend hours and hours studying content, it would be much easier for them if the web interface possessed an inspired and inspiring design.
 It really affects motivation and engagement.

-To be fair, this is one of those things that’s very difficult to pull off for many language learning programs, but it just really needs to be said: learning certain languages with Innovative Language is better than learning others.
+To be fair, this is one of those things that’s very difficult to pull off for many language learning programs, but it just needs to be said: learning certain languages with Innovative Language is better than learning others.

 The language learning software does relatively well with many common European languages, but it’s hit or miss with the lesser studied languages.
 For example, there’s plenty of room for improvement with their Vietnamese and Arabic programs.
-The development team needs to put all the languages on equal footing so that each becomes an excellent language program in its own right.

 The good news?
 All of Innovative Language’s programs are continually being updated and improved.
 So hopefully, all the language programs will be amazing over time!